linstantnoodles/bubbletrouble/README.md

-#Bubble Trouble
+#Bubble Trouble _Reloaded_

 The new bubble trouble is awful.
 The old game mechanics are missing, and the graphics make me want to vomit.
 This is my attempt in recreating the game that I once loved.

-###To do
-* Ball splitting - in progress.
-* Spear tip - should be a triangle or something...
-* Graphics / Sprites - need to find a graphics person
+I'll be using this page to log my progress.

+###Todo
+* Improve client / server sync
-* Music
+* Sound manager
-* Levels
+* Sprite manager
-* Multiplayer
+* Level manager
+* Improve server side socket interface
+* Write a better router for serving static files
+* Splash screen, login screen, game room

+###Updates